mbrav/dotfiles/README.md

 - [fzf](https://github.com/junegunn/fzf) - A command-line fuzzy finder (Rust);
 - [eza](https://github.com/eza-community/eza) - A modern replacement for `ls`, based on `exa` (Rust);
 - [bat](https://github.com/sharkdp/bat) - A modern replacement for `cat` (yes, you guessed it, Rust).

+### Font configuration

+In order for the terminal to display those symbols correctly, you must install one of many [Nerd Fonts](https://www.nerdfonts.com) and configure your terminal to use one of them.

+## Installation

 ⚠️ **Warning:** This will overwrite your configs!